- Retina Research Foundation

 Specific Aims:

-Aim 3.
-To examine the early inflammatory responses of human pluripotent stem cells, differentiated into retinal pigment epithelial cells (RPE) and retinal organoids, to AAV in order to understand how this vector induces uveitis.
+Aim 1.
+To continue our studies on the early inflammatory response of human retinal organoids to AAV in order to understand how this vector induces uveitis.

 Progress in 2022